hanabi/hanabi.github.io/misc/cheating.md

-# Cheating in the Hyphenated Group
+# Cheating in the H-Group

 In a game of Hanabi, it is possible to cheat in several ways.